splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

 # OAuth Support

 UCC allows you to add Auth support in the configuration page.
-In UCC, OAuth2.0 of the Authorization Code Flow `grant` type is used.
+In UCC, OAuth2.0 of the Authorization Code Flow `grant` type is used by default.
 Also, the Client Credentials `grant` is supported by specifying `oauth_client_credentials`.
 It only supports the standard parameters specified in [RFC6749](https://www.rfc-editor.org/rfc/rfc6749) for obtaining an authorization code.